A 70th Birthday Letter

 On my God, I thought, he must think I always go to bed when the sun rises.

-John also brought me the book, "Reckless Endangerment," which I had not read but placed the cover on my 900-page conservative Web portal under how the American housing market collapsed under Democrat rule from the 1990's.
-Connie and I have been directly affected, our home now valued at less than what we bought it for although our credit is perfect.
+John brought me the book, "Reckless Endangerment," which I had not read but placed the cover on my 900-page conservative Web portal under how the American housing market collapsed under Democrat rule from the 1990's.
+Connie and I have been directly affected, our home at the time of this writing valued at less than what we bought it for although our credit is perfect.

 The room's components have been upgraded with 65-inch HDTV, a 7.1 Onkyo sound system with four speakers in the ceiling behind the seating area, and a Blu Ray player with Netflix streaming and Dish Network.